liyueling13/Banned-Books-with-Topic-Modelling-and-Logistic-Regression/README.md

 2. requests and BeautifulSoup for web scraping
 3. Google Books API for obtaining book descriptions
 4. matplotlib, seaborn, and Scattertext for data visualization and analysis
-5. NLTK for NLP analysis (stopwords, tokenization, lemmatization, and more)
+5. NLTK and spacy for NLP analysis (stopwords, tokenization, lemmatization, and more)
 6. CountVectorizer and TFIDF for vectorizing words, and TruncatedSVD and NMF for topic modelling
 7. sklearn for modelling and evaluation